sELDIG/SimulationStudy/experiments/experiments.md

 ### 2. Upload parameter file ###

 Upload a parameter file in *.csv format titled "mm_experiment_parameters.csv" where **mm** is your model's abbreviation for this project.
-This file will be similar to the parameter file you may have already uploaded to the 'parameters' folder.
+This file will be similar to the parameter file you may have already uploaded to the [parameters folder](https://github.com/sELDIG/SimulationStudy/tree/master/parameters).

 The first column should be called 'filename', in which the name of the simulation experiment tree is provided (e.g. 'hs_nic_L_1'; no need for the ".tre" suffix).
 The rest of the columns will be for the parameters specific to YOUR model, and their values.